Always Remove Car Seats When Deep Cleaning a Car! – Here’s Why

 If you leave seats installed, it’ll take much longer.

-Also, everything around the seat, such as an armrest is hard to reach when the seats are inside.
-By removing the seats, you’ll get 100% access to everything around the dashboard.
+Also, everything around the seat, such as an armrest, is hard to reach when the seats are inside.
+You’ll get 100% access to everything around the dashboard by removing the seats.

-Do you see that gap between the carpets (ventilation and the cable), there were so much dust and dirt, and there’s no other way to clean it then removing the seats.
+Do you see that gap between the carpets (ventilation and the cable)?
+There were so much dust and dirt, and there was no other way to clean it than removing the seats.

 Seats Are Easier To Clean Outside